McKinsey’s 7-S Framework

 • Structure: Structure means the way in which the organizational units relate to each other.
 Is the organizational hierarchy centralized or decentralized?
 What is the span of management and what are the lines of communication?

 • Staff: This means the numbers and types of personnel within the organization.
-Are there any open positions that needs to be filled?
-How many employees are sitting on bench?
+Are there any open positions that need to be filled?
+How many employees are sitting on a bench?

 Importance of McKinsey ‘s Framework